 In 1989, a group of forward-thinking citizens formed the Northcentral Pennsylvania Conservancy.
-Our founding members recognized the need for a permanent, stable organization that could combine the conservation efforts of many individuals to provide an efficient organization capable of acting quickly.
+The NPC founding members recognized the need for a permanent, stable organization that could combine the conservation efforts of many individuals to provide an efficient organization capable of acting quickly.

 With seed money provided by the Williamsport-Lycoming Foundation, NPC was incorporated in 1990.
 By 1991, NPC’s work had grown enough that the organization hired its first full-time staff member.